 - C+ and C- lines which represent the cumulative sum of deviations of successive sample means from a target.
 Use these lines to determine if your process is shifting.

-Cusum Chart Template in QI Macros SPC Software for Excel:
+Cusum Chart Template in QI Macros for Excel:

-Click on Cusum Chart to open the Cusum Chart template.
+QI Macros add-in for Excel contains an easy to use Cusum Chart template.
 The template is pre-populated with sample data to show you how the template works.
 Just delete the sample data or type your data over the filled in cells.

 - Input your Target value in cell A3.